Peter Gregg

 Peter Holden Gregg (May 4, 1940 – December 15, 1980) was an American race car driver during the golden age of the Trans-Am Series and a five-time winner of the 24 Hours of Daytona.
 He was also the owner of Brumos, a Jacksonville, Florida, car dealership and racing team.

 Background

 Gregg was born in New York City, the son of a mechanical engineer and manufacturer of marine incinerators.

-He graduated from the Deerfield Academy, a private prep school, in 1957 and moved on to Harvard University, where he earned a degree in English in 1961.
+Gregg graduated from the Deerfield Academy, a private prep school, in 1957 and moved on to Harvard University, where he earned a degree in English in 1961.
 He had a brief career in filmmaking while also competing as a squash player and then eventually settling on auto racing.
 After graduating from Harvard, he moved to Europe and attended the Centro-Sud Driving School.

 Gregg joined the U.S. Navy and became an air intelligence officer.
 He was assigned to the Naval Air Station in Jacksonville, Florida, and served at sea aboard the USS Forrestal (CA-59).

 Discharged in 1965 from the Navy.
 He was married to Jennifer Johnson and had two sons, Jason and Simon.

-His legacy lives on in the Peter Gregg Foundation.
+Gregg's legacy lives on in the Peter Gregg Foundation.